 Ten-Minute Book Club (Faculty of English project)

-I am Lead Curator for the LitHits project on digital reading and a Director at LitHits Ltd, the first spin-out from the Faculty of English.
+I am a Lead Curator for the LitHits project on digital short form reading.

 In collaboration with the Institute of Population Ageing and Age UK Oxfordshire, I helped develop and coordinated the 'Reading, Wellbeing and Ageing' business exchange project, funded by the Humanities Division Seed Fund (April-July 2019).

-I also coordinate Ten-Minute Book Club, a digital short-form outreach reading project.
+I also coordinate Ten-Minute Book Club, a digital short-form outreach reading project, shortlisted for a Vice Chancellor's Award in Community Partnership in 2024.
 New introductions written by English Faculty researchers are combined with literary excerpts curated by LitHits to create kits for use in schools and other reading contexts.
 This project was founded in 2020, when it attracted over 20,000 visitors as well as coverage in international news (Times of India, The Independent) and national radio (BBC Oxford).
 From 2022, the project also includes workshops with teachers, and a permanent installation in the Weston Library's Blackwell Hall.
 Ten-Minute Book Club is funded by the Minderoo-Oxford Challenge Fund in AI Governance (April 2022, PI: Alexandra Paddock, Co-I: Kirsten Shepherd-Barr).